IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 ## Build the application to import the tuples from the ITE application

 Your application that imports the tuples from the ITE application, it must subscribe the **ite=="demoapp.context_output_Dedup"** property.
 You must use the same streams schema specification as the ITE implementation.
-You obtain the streams schema with the inclusion of the use clause **use demoapp.streams::*;'** in the spl code of your importer application.
+You obtain the streams schema with the inclusion of the use clause **use demoapp.streams::*;** in the spl code of your importer application.

 The example of the Import operator shows the specified settings: